shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Experiment 2 Quotient Filter Vs Bloom filter

-I am comparing Quotient Filter with Bloom Filter.
+I am comparing Quotient Filter with Bloom Filter [Test](https://github.com/shokrof/khmer/blob/DibMaster/testsCQF/testSketchesAccuracy.py).
 I used Bloom filter implemented in Khmer.
 I could not find an implementation for Quotient Filter(RSQF), So I used CQF and Unique kmers dataset.
 I created Bloom filter and Quotient Filter of size approximate to 524K.
 Then, I iteratively inserted kmers in both filters and measured the accuracy.
 For Accuracy, I queried the filters with new kmers and calculated the number of the false positives.

  ![BloomVsCQF.png]({{ site.baseurl }}/images/BloomVsCQF.png)